esotericpig/jeso/README.md

 # jeso

-Java utils to make Java less verbose.
+Java utils to make Java less verbose and more fun.

 Inspired largely by Ruby.